 In this day and age, internet access, WiFi and connectivity are critical to business.
 If you want to succeed, your business needs reliable technology, and your team needs reliable access to it.
 For the small business owner, it can be challenging to know and understand relevant tech terminology, internet speeds, the various components of a WiFi system, and what is needed to create a reliable network for the business.
-In this guide to internet speed for small business owners, we help you understand what is needed to create the right internet and WiFi network for your team.
+In this guide to internet speed and business WiFi solutions for small business owners, we help you understand what is needed to create the right internet and WiFi network for your team.
 We’ll cover:

 - Megabits and Megabytes – what’s the difference?